askvortsov1/banking-simulation-poc/README.md

 ## Tests

-A number of tests have been created in src/tests.
-These tests have been hooked up to the flask system, and can be run with the following command:
+A number of tests have been created in.
+These tests can be run with the following steps.

-If using docker:
+1. Make sure all requirements in requirements.txt are installed (use of a virtualenv is recommended).
-`docker exec -it banking flask test`
+2. `sh test.sh`

-If running natively:
+Support for running tests with the docker configuration may be added later.
-`flask test` from inside src directory
+Unfortunately, I was unable to figure out how to refresh the database between test sessions, so all tests are contained in one pytest test case.
+I recognize that this is very bad practice, but due to the impending assignment deadline, I'm forced to leave it like this for now.
+This is a theoretical proof of concept, which isn't used anywhere, so there's no security ramification to this.

 ## Inaccuracies